doctorfree/nvim-lazyman/README.md

   have_npm=$(type -p npm)
   [ "${have_npm}" ] && {
     [ "${debug}" ] && START_SECONDS=$(date +%s)
-	  for pkg in awk-language-server cssmodules-language-server eslint_d \
+	  # for pkg in awk-language-server cssmodules-language-server eslint_d \
-							 vim-language-server dockerfile-language-server-nodejs
+		# 					 vim-language-server dockerfile-language-server-nodejs
+	  for pkg in eslint_d
 		do
       if command -v ${pkg} >/dev/null 2>&1
 	    then